well-known-components/http-server/etc/http-server.api.md

 import type * as http from 'http';
 import type * as https from 'https';
 import { IBaseComponent } from '@well-known-components/interfaces';
-import type { IConfigComponent } from '@well-known-components/interfaces';
+import { IConfigComponent } from '@well-known-components/interfaces';
 import { IHttpServerComponent } from '@well-known-components/interfaces';
 import type { ILoggerComponent } from '@well-known-components/interfaces';
 import { IMiddlewareAdapterHandler } from '@well-known-components/interfaces';